signalkraft/mypyllant-component/docs/docs/2-services.md

 Times in the time program are given in minutes since midnight in UTC.

+You can also [use the calendar UI](2-entities.md#calendar-entities) to change time programs.

 !!! note "Disabling a time window"

     You can delete all time windows on a day by sending an empty list, for example `monday: []`.